stuartcampbell/nsls2api/README.md

 ## Developer Notes

 ### Updating Dependencies

-The project uses `pip-compile` to manage the `requirements.txt` and `requirements-dev.txt`.
+The project uses `uv pip compile` to manage the `requirements.txt` and `requirements-dev.txt` files.

-In order to upgrade the packages you will need to install `pip-tools`.
-Then to upgrade simply run
+In order to upgrade the packages you will need to simply run

 ```
-pip-compile requirements-dev.in --upgrade
+uv pip compile requirements-dev.in --upgrade -o requirements-dev.txt
-pip-compile requirements.in --upgrade
+uv pip compile requirements.in --upgrade -o requirements.txt
 ```